EMPAT94/nvim-rss/README.md

 Ideally, if you have a bunch of feeds and wish to simply view them in neovim instead of browsers or dedicated apps, then this plugin should help you out.

+## Pre-requisites

+TODO: Add links, versions and descriptions

+1. neovim-0.5
+2. curl
+3. sqlite3
+4. feed-parser (from luarocks) (depends on expat)
+5. sqlite.lua (from luarocks) (depends on luv)

 ## Installing

 Will update when I have a working minimal setup.